mrtambour/easy-zip-to-cbz/README.md

 <h1>Easy ZIP to CBZ</h1>

-Quickly Rename a folder full of ZIP archives to CBZ for use in Comic Reading Applications and Devices.
+Quickly Rename all of the ZIP archives in a folder to CBZ for use in Comic Reading Applications and Devices.

-Simply drop the executable file in a folder of your choice and run it.
+Simply drop the executable file inside a folder of your choice and run it.
 It will rename all your ZIP archives to CBZ.

 <h3> Requirements </h3>